ShubhamPatil7-zz/Path-Finder-using-A-star/README.md

 # Orienteering Path Finder using A* algorithm

 Given a map of [Orienteering](https://en.wikipedia.org/wiki/Orienteering) which includes multiple checkpoints, find the path to win the game in shortest time.
 Different seasons have different conditions to be dealt with.
+The map I used shows Mendon Park in Rochester, NY

  ## Dependencies
  - Python 3.6